Raising Nebraska is a 25,000 square foot agricultural attraction open year-round on the Nebraska State Fairgrounds.

 Raising Nebraska’s full-size section of a center pivot greets visitors, drawing their eyes down through the entire 25,000 square foot exhibit.
 To the right of the pivot, a seating area is dwarfed by its own skyward signage culminating in a bold, red “Nebraska” 30 feet up.
-To the left is director Beth Janning’s favorite part of the Raising Nebraska agricultural experience, the Agri-House.
-She likes it best because it has the potential to surprise a lot of people who may not realize how many different products are a result of agriculture.
+One of ther staff's favorite parts of the Raising Nebraska agricultural experience is the Agri-House.
+It has the potential to surprise a lot of people who may not realize how many different products are a result of agriculture.

 It’s not a static exhibit.
 Just because you visited during the last state fair doesn’t mean it will be the same next year.

-Raising Nebraska is open to the public Monday-Friday from 9am-noon and 1pm-4pm, as well as every second Saturday of the month from 10am-noon.
+Raising Nebraska is open to the public Monday-Friday from 9am-noon and 1pm-4pm.